oliviawestmacottssw/SSW.Rules.Content/rules/do-you-use-html-helpers-and-partial-views-to-simplify-views/rule.md

 ```

-::: greybox
-Figure: Bad Example – The above code could be encapsulated into a Partial View for reuse
+::: greyboxFigure: Bad Example – The above code could be encapsulated into a Partial View for reuse

 :::